 Robotic-assisted spine surgery

-Washington University spinal neurosurgeons are regional experts in robotic-assisted minimally-invasive spine surgery.
+Washington University spinal neurosurgeons are national experts in the use of robotic-assisted minimally invasive spine surgery.
 They use new, innovative robotic technology to perform spinal fusions.
 This new technology has been demonstrated to increase patient safety, improve accuracy and reduce patient exposure to radiation.

-Patients spend several days in the hospital after an open spinal fusion, but less than 24 hours with minimally-invasive operations.
-There is typically less pain, faster recovery, and reduced need for opoids following minimally invasive procedures.
+Patients spend several days in the hospital after an open spinal fusion, but less than 24 hours with minimally invasive operations.
+There is typically less pain, faster recovery, and reduced need for pain medication following minimally invasive procedures.

-Washington University neurosurgeons were the first to perform navigated robotic-assisted minimally-invasive spine surgery in the State of Missouri.
-The surgeons have access to robotic spine guidance systems from both major manufacturers of the technology: the Mazor X™ Stealth Edition robotic guidance platform and the Globus ExcelsiusGPS® Robotic Navigation platform.
+Washington University neurosurgeons were the first to perform navigated robotic-assisted minimally invasive spine surgery in the State of Missouri.